 Fabian in the book loses our sympathy early on, when he blatantly blackmails a mild-mannered surburbanite, Arnold Simpson, who has visited Fabian's whore, Zoe (whose name is changed to Anne for the film, and now she is a respectable singer in a nightclub played by fellow American Gene Tierney) and gets £100 out of him, before going back to get more money out of him only to find that Simpson can no longer be cowed.
 Fabian in the film is dishonest (he is first seen with Tierney trying to steal money from her) but in the book is plans, quite seriously, to sell Zoe into what was then called white slavery!

 There is a wonderful wheeler-dealer scene in the book, but it belongs not to Fabian but to Figler, Fabian's would-be partner.
 Figler has to raise the funds to put up his half of the capital for the venture into wrestling, and goes through an incredible series of deals to raise the funds, which is not shown in the film (Figler is a very different character in the film) but is to some extent enacted by Sammy in The Small World of Sammy Lee (see 'Unsung films' section).
-Instead a new character in the film, Helen (Googie Withers), wife of Phil Nosseros, the owner of the Silver Fox nightclub, tries to use Fabian to get her own club and leave Phil, but like everyone else she fails to take account of Harry's cheapness, as he double-crosses her in this clip, courtesy of Shanghai Benny II:
+Instead a new character in the film, Helen (Googie Withers), wife of Phil Nosseros, the owner of the Silver Fox nightclub, tries to use Fabian to get her own club and leave Phil, but like everyone else she fails to take account of Harry's cheapness, as he double-crosses her in this sequence, which takes three separate scenes and splices them together:

 One of the few narrative elements that the film producers took from the book is Fabian's idea for promoting wrestling, although they add a twist.
 In the book Fabian has Ali the Terrible Turk, an old-time legend wrestler, along with other stalwarts such as Kration, The Black Strangler and Legs Mahogany, as he explains to Helen, one of the waitresses in the Silver Fox (not the owner, she is a character who is not transferred to the film):